symbol/symbol-docs/source/concepts/mosaic.rst

     **Namespace**

-    To be able to create a mosaic definition, an account must rent at least one root namespace which the mosaic definition can then refer to.
+    A mosaic is always linked to a namespace, like a file hosted on a domain.

     **Name**

+    Like a website and directory, a mosaic can have the same name as other files on other domains.
+However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.

+    Mosaics are named joining the namespace name with the mosaic name using ':' symbol.
+Renting a namespace called ``nem`` and a mosaic called ``xem`` under it, the mosaic is referenced as ``nem:xem``.

+    Consider the following restrictions:

-    Name of the mosaic, up to a size limit of ``64`` characters; must be unique under the domain name.
+    * The name of the mosaic has a size limit of ``64`` characters and must be unique under the domain name.

-    Allowed characters are a, b, c, ..., z, 0, 1, 2, ..., 9, ', _ , -.
+    * Allowed characters are a, b, c, ..., z, 0, 1, 2, ..., 9, ', _ , -.

-    Mosaics are usually identified by the joining the namepace name with the mosaic name using ':' symbol.
-For example, if we create a namespace called ``nem`` and a mosaic called ``xem`` under it, mosaic is referenced as ``nem:xem``.

     **Owner**